This article is by Rodney Calfee, the Content leader for the IMB and writer, trainer, and consultant for The Upstream Collective.

 It’s been said that everyone’s a writer.
 On one hand, it’s true.
-The world has changed, and communication with it, in some cases drug kicking and screaming The way we communicate now—through email, texts, various forms of messaging, and social platforms—demands that all who utilize these methods of communication are, by default, writers.
+The world has changed, and communication with it, in some cases dragged kicking and screaming.
+The way we communicate now—through email, texts, various forms of messaging, and social platforms—demands that all who utilize these methods of communication are, by default, writers.

 On the other hand, writer seems a really strong descriptor for most who utilize our common tools of—particularly digital—communication.
 Beloved (by grammar nerds like myself the world over), trusted grammar rules have been thoughtlessly abandoned for the sake of character count.
 Creative verbal imagery has been replaced by GIFs and memes, so the brutal work of “painting a picture through words” is—like an early morning fog pursued by hastening sunlight—quickly dissipating (see what I did there?).

 The artistry of language is languishing in our communication, and we need new champions to take up the cause.
 Words shape people and cultures and create movement.
 They breed understanding that fuels activity.
 The opposite is also true in that, as Austrian philosopher Ludwig Wittgenstein wrote, “[t]he limits of [our] language mean the limits of [our] world.”

 Masters of language are the arbiters of truth that challenge, sometimes irreverently, the ills of society and offer better solutions.
 Shakespeare, Plato, the Apostle Paul—they all addressed concerns with contemporary audiences, but their words continue to impact readers centuries later.
 The difference now is the medium through which they reach their readers, many of whom encounter Shakespearean memes and Pauline theology scrolling through their Facebook and Instagram feeds.